 As you’d guess, a wall-mounted lock is mounted in the wall.
 One familiar example is a firefighter's box-style lock, often routine at bigger businesses, allowing emergency access to the building’s keys.
 A wall-mounted lock can really be any safe, which stores important items.
 A wall-mounted lock includes an alarm sensor, permitting networking into the property’s security system, meaning that any unauthorized access will be detected immediately.

-rim cylinder lock is an effective way to augment your security in addition to deadbolts.
+A rim cylinder lock is an effective way to augment your security in addition to deadbolts.
 You’ll notice this type of lock on an entry glass door, at some apartment buildings, and on commercial doors.
 They’re frequently found in rim latch locks, mounted on a door’s inside.
 A rim cylinder lock has a long metal piece extending from the lock’s back, running through the door into a locking mechanism that’s on the opposite side.

 There are so many locks - each made to fulfill a particular purpose.
 To decide on the lock that’s perfect for your requirements, bring your questions to a local reputable locksmith company.
 If you’re in Bolingbrook, Illinois, consider scheduling an appointment with a mobile staff locksmith professional at the aptly named Fast & Secure Locksmith.